LaboratoireCosmerTOULON/DTW_KNN_RNN/README.md

   <img src="./figures/setup_mini.jpg?raw=false" alt="setup image", title="data acquisition setup", style="width:50%;"/>
 </p>

-This repository is organized as follow:
+This repository is organized as follows:

 + ./data/ directory that contains the data used in the paper.
+ -- brut_data/ contains the extracted gestures with the gesture geometric features calculated as a pickle file.
+ -- subject3_mocap/ provide an example of raw mocap data in `.mat` format.
 + ./DTW-KNN/ include for the DTW classification.
  The DTW-KNN code is partially based on the code present in two following repositories: https://github.com/markdregan/K-Nearest-Neighbors-with-Dynamic-Time-Warping/